-Nearly three in four Sheffield Central residents rated the NHS as one of their biggest concerns, in my 2016 Big Conversation survey.
+Nearly two-thirds of Sheffield Central residents rated the NHS as one of their biggest concerns, in my 2017 Big Conversation survey.
 It’s clear there are considerable worries about what the Government is doing to our health service.
 I share these concerns and have raised many health issues in Parliament.
 In November I pressed Health Secretary Jeremy Hunt to address the £571 million funding shortfall for health and social care services in South Yorkshire.
 The crisis is not inevitable.
 It’s the result of the wrong political choices and I’ve called for the Government to reverse tax cuts to provide the money the NHS needs.

 I have urged Health Ministers to take action to improve access to GP surgeries, highlighting local people’s concerns around long waiting times.
 I’ve also worked with local GP practices that were threatened with closure as a result of Government phasing out funding for supporting practices in more deprived areas.
 I raised this issue with the Prime Minister in Parliament, brought local doctors and patient representatives to meet Ministers and will continue campaigning on the issue.

 I meet regularly with the Sheffield Clinical Commissioning Group (CCG), which is the GP-led organisation that commissions healthcare provision for the city.

 Five of Sheffield’s six NHS hospitals are in my constituency and I meet regularly with the Chair and Chief Executive of Sheffield Teaching Hospitals Trust, and the Chief Executive of the Sheffield Children’s Hospital Trust, which is one of only four specialist children’s hospital trusts in the UK.
 I brought former Shadow Health Secretary Heidi Alexander to Sheffield to meet health providers and discuss the challenges we face.
 I’ve pressed concerns on the length of hospital stays and the Coalition Government’s controversial reorganisation of the NHS in Parliament.
 The Government gave extra cash to Sheffield Children’s Hospital (for which I’ve raised funds), after I called for this in Parliament.

 I’m Vice-Chair of the All-Party Parliamentary Group on Motor Neurone Disease, on which the Sheffield Institute for Translational Neuroscience (SITraN) does world-leading research.